thin-edge/thin-edge.io/docs/src/architecture/data-model.md

 The **thin-edge data model** is used to represent all device-related information.

-TODO: add more information what the data model is about
+TODO: add more information what the data model is about, and mention/link to the domain model

 ## Inventory

-**thin-edge** holds and manages an **inventory**, that stores and provides information about the **thin-edge** device itself, as well as other _external devices_ connected to thin-edge.
+**thin-edge** holds and manages an **inventory**, that stores and provides information about the **thin-edge** device itself, as well as about other _external devices_ connected to thin-edge.

 The **inventory** is the communication backbone for **plugins**, **external child-devices**, the **domain application**[^1] and **thin-edge** it-self.

- * one can add information to announce capabilities a device supports
+ * one (e.g. an **external child-device**) can add information to announce capabilities a device supports
- * another one can retrieve those information to identify capabililties a device supports
+ * another one (e.g. a **plugin**) can retrieve those information to identify capabililties a device supports

 [^1]: more details see TODO: add link to "Appendix 'Device Overview' of Device Domain", that is in "./domain-model.md#device-domain"